EricWiener/ai-notes/content/Research-Papers/TransFusion.md

 - Using the category of each selected candidate (ex. $\hat{S}_{i j k}$ belonging to the $k$-th category), they element-wisely sum the query feature with a category embedding produced by linearly projecting the one-hot category vector into a $\mathbb{R}^d$ vector.
 This means they take a one-hot embedding for the category the candidate is predicted to belong to (using the candidate heatmap) and then use a learned network to project that to $\mathbb{R}^d$ so it can be combined with the features from the $d$ dimensional lidar BEV feature map.

 **Benefits:**
-- Provide useful information when modelling the object-object relations in the self-attention modules and the object-context modules.
+- Provide useful information when modeling the object-object relations in the self-attention modules and the object-context modules.
 - During prediction it can deliver useful prior knowledge of the object and allow the network to focus on intra-category variance.

+> [!NOTE] What's the difference between object-object relations and object-context?
+> Object-object is when both the keys/values + queries come from the same set of object tokens.
+Object-context is when one comes from object tokens and one comes from scene tokens.

 ## Image guided query initialization:
 - To leverage the ability of high-resolution images in detecting small objects and make the algorithm more robust against sparse point clouds, they use an image-guided query initialization technique.